KeithIMyers/chromiumos-docs/security_review_howto.md

 [UMA] is the metrics infrastructure used in Chrome and Chrome OS.
 You can report metrics both from the Chrome browser and from system services.

+### Philosophy

+Overall Chrome OS security architecture is inspired by a set of principles that help us make consistent decisions.
+They guide us towards solutions that achieve security trade-offs which make sense in the world our users live in.
+As part of the security review process, we evaluate whether new features strike the right balance with respect to our principles.
+This is not exact science - we often need to balance legit interest to add a new feature with slight deterioration of Chrome OS's overall adherence to the principles.
+In case of obvious conflicts, it is important though to explore whether the feature in question can be implemented in an alternative way that is more in line with the principles.
+If a better design is identified, please do make the effort to seriously consider it.
+Design improvements are a triple win: The feature team produces a shinier feature, users get something that works better, and the security team has fewer things to worry about.

+These are our security principles:

+*   *Secure by default*: All Chrome OS features should offer adequate security without requiring the user to take further action.
+We don't ever want to end up in a situation where people seriously follow "10 absolutely essential Chrome OS security tweaks" guide documents on the internet.
+*   *Don't scapegoat the user*: Pushing security decisions on the user is sometimes unavoidable, in particular where there is no viable secure default that works for everyone.
+We want to avoid asking the user security-relevant questions as much as possible though and just figure out based on the situation what is the correct security choice for them.
+Are there other settings or decisions that have already been taken that can guide the decision?
+Can we identify relevant user segments automatically?
+*   *Defense in depth*: Layered security defenses are industry standard now.
+All features must be evaluated under the assumption that one more more security boundaries are broken by attackers.
+What would be the correct system behavior under that scenario?
+*   *The perfect is the enemy of the good*: There's always room for improvement when it comes to security features.
+Striving for ideal security is not only impossible in general, but often prevents or delays security improvements that are meaningful but do leave gaps in practice, so we need to strike a balance.
+When in doubt, evaluate choices against attack scenarios to determine how worthwhile a given security defense is.
+*   *Protect user data, be transparent*: Our ultimate goal is to protect our users' data.
+Security features help with that, but we must acknowledge that user behavior will always be part of the equation.
+In the light of that, we aim to be transparent so users are aware when they share their data or otherwise open it up to additional exposure.
+There is tension here to "secure by default" and *don't scapegoat the user* - this is intentional :-D

 [sandboxing guide]: https://chromium.googlesource.com/chromiumos/docs/+/master/sandboxing.md
 [crbug.com]: https://crbug.com
 [chromefeatures.googleplex.com]: https://chromefeatures.googleplex.com